RaghavSarangan2003/HCL-ANXIETY-AND-DEPRESSION-MONITORING/README.md

 To use AuraSync, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser or host it in a web server to access AuraSync.

 No additional setup is required.